Further information about the EU Implementing Arrangement

 NHMRC-funded researchers must comply with the terms and conditions of their grants.
 In accordance with the rules that apply to NHMRC grants, they will be required to obtain approval from their respective Administering Institution before commencing a collaborative agreement with their European counterparts.

-NHMRC requires the Chief Investigator A (CIA) be an Australian or New Zealand citizen or a permanent resident of Australia at the time of acceptance and for the duration of a grant for Investigator, Fellowship or Scholarship Grants, or to have an appropriate work visa in place in the case of other research support grants.
-The CIA must be based in Australia for at least 80 per cent of the funding period, except for overseas Early Career Fellowships and NHMRC Emerging Leadership Fellows (under Investigator Grants), who must be based in Australia for at least 50 per cent of the funding period.
+Prospective applicants should be aware that NHMRC requires the Chief Investigator A (CIA) to be based in Australia for at least 80 per cent of the funding period, except for overseas Early Career Fellowships, NHMRC or Medical Research Future Fund (MRFF) Emerging Leadership Fellows (under Investigator Grants).
+Recipients of these fellowships must be based in Australia for at least 50 per cent of the funding period.

 How will it work?